A Guide to Starting Your Own Vinyl Collection

 Storage and Maintenance of Vinyl Records

 Proper storage is crucial for maintaining the condition and longevity of your vinyl records.
 Records should be stored vertically to prevent warping and kept away from direct sunlight, high humidity, and extreme temperatures.
 Invest in quality shelving or storage units specifically designed for vinyl records.
-Additionally, consider inner and outer protective sleeves to safeguard your records from dust, scratches, and other potential damages.
+Additionally, consider inner and outer protective sleeves to safeguard your records from dust, scratches, and other potential damage.

 The way you handle your vinyl records can significantly impact their lifespan.
 Always hold a record by its edges and avoid touching the grooved surface.
 Fingerprints and oils from your skin can attract dust and cause scratches.
 When playing a record, ensure that your turntable's needle is clean and in good condition to avoid damaging the record's surface.